 The challenge I have faced on many occasions is making new habits stick.
 My own curiosity about stickability, after many failed attempts, has led me to realize the power of routine.
-ROUTINE continues to be my superpower friend and without doubt the unsung hero of my own behaviour change!
+ROUTINE continues to be my superpower friend and without doubt the unsung hero of my own behavior change!

 In my personal life and career, having a structured and manageable routine has been one of the most important factors in my development.
 Not only has it allowed me to hit the goals that I set out to achieve, but it brings balance, satisfaction and growth in so many areas.
 I guess my background in the military has helped as well, as various fitness and sporting habits have taught me that routine rules over everything, as challenging as it may seem at the time.

 I would like to introduce you to an acronym that allows us to explore how a new routine can be created without too much pain and failure.

 ROUTINE – 7 letters for 7 days of the week